Why do I need a written Caregiver Contract? 3 Reasons.

-Family members who provide elder care can save their loved one from needing a nursing home admission.
-But without a written agreement, the family may be setting itself up for the very problems they are trying to avoid.
+Family members who provide elder care at home can save their loved one from a nursing home admission.
+But without a written agreement, the family members may be setting themselves up for the same problems they are trying to prevent.
 Here's why:

 Without a written agreement, the family member(s) providing the care are vulnerable.
-The Caregiver Contract we prepare recognizes and rewards the time and effort that you give to care, and helps to prevent arguments and misunderstandings among other family members who can't or won't help out.
+The Caregiver Contract I prepare for you recognizes and rewards the time and effort that you give to care, and helps to prevent arguments and misunderstandings among other family members who can't or won't help out.

 Without a written agreement, the elder (and others people involved in care such as physicians and health care providers) aren't sure about who is responsible to maintain the needed level of care.
-The Caregiver Contract we prepare provides you with an organized schedule for care and other services, that can be adjusted to your changing needs.
+The Caregiver Contract includes a written organization of care and other services, that can be adjusted to your changing needs.

 Without a written agreement, the elder who pays a family member for care can be disqualified from Medicaid coverage if they need nursing home care in the future.
 The Caregiver Contract we prepare documents the compensation and services in a format that Medicaid can understand and accept.